nadiao9188/github-tutorial/README.md

 Git and Github are great ways to manage and keep track of your code and most developers use them.
 * Git is a version control system that keep "snapshots" (earlier versions) of code.
   * Runs in the command line.
+  * Use github to interact with other repositories
-* Github is a website(cloud) that stores code on the internet.
+* Github is a website (cloud) that stores code on the internet.
   * Runs in the command line.
   * You can visually track your changes from Git as well as other peoples changes on their projects.
   * Makes collaborating on files easier.
+     * You can start from someone elses repository using _fork_ and _clone_

 **_Git does not require Github but Github requires Git._**